Houston - Upper Texas Coast Counts

 Saturday, December 30, 2017

 The Brazos Bend Count Circle includes Brazos Bend State Park, and a wealth of different ecosystems in adjacent lands.
 Many of the properties we survey are closed to birders the rest of the year.
 Rarities in recent years include Zone-tailed Hawk, Great Kiskadee, Green-tailed Towhee, and more.
 Birders of all experience levels are welcome, and there are many teams/areas to choose from.
 Strong leadership will be assigned for all groups and the park entry fee is waived for participants.
-The Count will be followed by our legendary BBQ Count Dinner and the Big Bird Award.
 Whether you're in the mood for a stroll in the park, or a backcountry hike, we've got a team for you!
-To sign up, go to our website at www.brazosbendcbc.com or contact compiler Justin Bower at email@example.com.
+To sign up, go to our website at www.brazosbendcbc.com or contact compiler Justin Bower at firstname.lastname@example.org.
+Check the website for details on the Count Dinner.
 Our participants make the difference, so we hope to see you there!

 Buffalo Bayou [west Houston] (TXBF): 12/31